California Department of Education

 - Goal 3: New Haven residents, alumni, and staff members are recognized as community assets that help to increase the safety and prosperity of the communities that we serve.

 - Goal 4: New Haven Residents, family members, staff members, volunteers, and visitors benefit from a safe, clean, and therapeutic environment while on or in New Haven facilities or participating in New Haven sponsored activities.

 Average Class size and Class Size Distribution (School Year 2018-19):

 |Grade Level||Average Class Size|

 Academic Counselors and Other Support Staff (School Year 2018-19):

 |Title||Number of FTE Assigned to School|

 Instruction and educational support services as described and defined in our students’ Individualized Education Plans.

-New Haven provides our teachers and teacher assistants with monthly training after school.
+New Haven provides our teachers and teacher assistants with monthly trainings after school.
 Topics for trainings are developed by the school administration in collaboration with the teachers and other school personnel based upon the identified needs of our students.
-Student needs are identified through a variety of forums, including review of academic and behavioral data, student surveys, and feedback from our parents and home school districts.
+Student needs are identified through a variety of focus, including review of academic and behavioral data, student surveys, and feedback from our parents and home school districts.

 Sample training topics include: